lee-kyungho/lee-kyungho.github.io/index.md

 #  Work in Progress

-Identification and Estimation when the Target of Program is Not Fully Observed
+Evaluating the Effect of a Program on a Partially Latent Group

 Estimating Demand for Shapes (with [Sukjin Han](https://sukjinhan.com/))